ThiagoSchetini/manjaro-architect-guide/README.md

 #### Time

-Hardware should be always on UTC (do not change your BIOS clock).
+Hardware should be always on UTC (do not change your BIOS clock manually).

 Check your timezone on Settings.